-Chapter: Section: Subject:
+Chapter: 2 Section: 2 Subject:

-2 2 1

-CHAPTER:
+CHAPTER: • •

-Board Services and Program Administration
+Board Services and Program Adm inistration

 SECTION:

-Assessment, Care Planning an d Docume ntation
+Assessment, Care Planning and D ocumentation

 SUBJECT:

-Care Planning, Documentation and Coord lination
+Care Planning, Documentation and d Coordination

-Administrative Approval: Date of Governing Board Action:
+Administrative Approval: Da te of Governing Board Action:

-Pag

-2/20/96 7 of 21

-- b.
-The service entry clinician completes a warm hand-off by assisting the individual in making contact to the referred provider and scheduling an appointment when appropriate or requested by the consumer. - c.
-The service entry clinician will follow up with the individual within 7-14 business days.
-A follow up progress note is automatically placed on the clinician's "To Do List" upon the locking of the screening document. - d.
-If the individual is referred for an Initial Assessment, the service entry clinician schedules an appointment with a service entry clinician within 14 days of the screening document date. - 2.
-Initial Assessment - A. The individual arrives 30 minutes prior to their initial assessment appointment to complete the required paperwork, which includes release of information, Health and Safety Questionnaire, Consent and Ability to pay for Treatment, HIPAA, confidentiality and rights information, Grievance and Appeal information, Advance Directive information, consumer guide to services, emergency services information and other required documents. - B. The completed paperwork is collected by front desk staff (first level of program orientation).
-If the paperwork is incomplete, the service entry clinician assists with completion and collects the paperwork. - C. Please see Appendix 2-2-1C for required content of the Initial Assessment - a.
+2/20/9 6 Page 8 of 23

+- B. Please see Appendix 2-2-1C for required content of the Initial Assessment (Violence Assessment, Columbia Suicide Risk Assessment, ANSA, CANS, AUDIT, DAST, Trauma Assessment, as examples). - a.
 Part of the diagnostic formulation includes the completion of the functional assessment tools.
-The age of the consumer and primary diagnosis determines which tool is to be administered. - CAFAS-children ages 7 and older - LOCUS-adults with mental illness - SNAP-adults and children with developmental disabilities - PECFAS-children ages 3-7 - ASAM-substance use disorders. - Recovery Recommendation Section: The service entry clinician is to use the Level of Care Guidelines (Appendix 2-2-1E), Eligibility Checklists (Appendix 2-2-1D) and the Medicaid Provider manual in determining the service need of the individual.
+The age of the consumer and primary diagnosis determines which tool is to be administered. - CAFAS-children ages 7 and older - LOCUS-adults with mental illness - SNAP-adults and children with developmental disabilities - PECFAS-children ages 3-7 - GAIN/ASAM-substance use disorders. - b.
+Recovery Recommendation Section: The Service Entry Clinician is to use the Level of Care Guidelines (Appendix 2-2-1E), Eligibility Checklists (Appendix 2-2-1D) and the Medicaid Provider manual in determining the service need of the individual. - c.
 Traditional Mental Health Services: For those individuals who meet the eligibility criteria for adults with severe and persistent mental illness, children with severe emotional disorder and adults and children with developmental disabilities; and whose functional tool score indicates eligibility.
 The LOC guidelines, the functional tool score and clinical judgment assist the clinician in assigning the individual to the correct level of care and team.
+The Service Entry Clinician completes the preliminary plan with the individual and obtains their signature on the document.
+The Service Entry Clinician schedules an appointment with the assigned staff person and team within 14 calendar days of the initial assessment date.
+This is the MDHHS standard.
+The CCBHC standard is 10 work days.
+If possible, the Service Entry Clinician will attempt a meet and greet with the assigned team staff person, at the time of the initial assessment. - d.
+Mild to Moderate Outpatient Therapy: Individuals who do not meet eligibility for traditional mental health services but still require formal intervention and treatment are referred to the Outpatient Therapy program funded by the Medicaid Health Plans (MHP) for brief, solution focused therapy, psychiatric services, and assessment/screening primary care

 Chapter: Section: Subject:

-2 2 1

-CHAPTER:
+CHAPTER: '

-Board Services and Program Administration
+Board Services and Program A Administration on

 SECTION:

-Assessment, Care Planning ar nd Docume ntation
+Assessment, Care Planning ar nd Documer ntation

 SUBJECT:

-Care Planning, Documentation and Coord lination
+Care Planning, Documentation and Coord ination

 Administrative Approval: Date of Governing Board Action:

-Page

-2/20/96 8 of 21
+2/20/96 Pag